DaniloAlcoforado/twitter-doc/source/includes/tweets/_list.md

 }
 ```

-This endpoint retrieves all logged in person tweet and all following person tweet.
+This endpoint retrieves all tweets of the logged in person and all tweets of the people this person follows.

 ### HTTP Request